I've been on a major beef kick lately. I love the flavor of beef with a simple rub and some time in the smoker.

 How to Prepare Beef Back Ribs

-Preparing this smoked beef back ribs recipe is really easy.
+Preparing this smoked beef back ribs recipe is easy.

 Applying the Rub to Beef Back Ribs